 Dead tissue, foreign debris, and other unhealthy tissue in a wound interfere with healing and can lead to infection.
 Wound debridement includes several procedures that remove unwanted material from your wound.
-Ashley Huddleston, MD, Autumn Savage, DO, CWS-P, and the team at Wound Evolution - Wound Care and Hyperbaric Medicine in Fort Worth, Texas, have extensive experience using different techniques to debride your wound.
+The team at Wound Evolution in Fort Worth, Dallas, San Antonio, Texas, and Overland Park, Kansas, have extensive experience using different techniques to debride your wound.
 If you have questions about your wound or the need for wound debridement, call or book an appointment online today.

 Wound debridement is a procedure to remove all the unhealthy tissue from a wound.
 The team at Wound Evolution - Wound Care and Hyperbaric Medicine uses one of several possible techniques to eliminate thickened skin, infected and dead tissue, dirt or foreign debris, and any other residual material in the wound.